CopernicaMarketingSoftware/Documentation/Publisher/en/rest-api.md

 ## DELETE

 DELETE methods are used to delete data.
-This is permanent, so always be double check your calls and be careful.
+This is permanent, so always be careful and double check your calls.
 The following DELETE methods are
 available:

 | Method    | Address                                                                                                   | Description                             |